panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 ## 4. Key takeaway

 Replacing all string occurrences should be an easy thing to do.
-However, JavaScript haven't had a method for doing this for a long time.
+However, JavaScript hasn't had a method for doing this for a long time.

 To emulate the replace all behavior, one approach is to split the string into chunks by the search string, the join back the string placing replace string between chunks: `string.split(search).join(replaceWith)`.
 This approach works, but it's hacky.